jplegacy/rubixAI/README.md

 ## Traversing Rubix Cube State Spaces with Informed Search Algorithms

 ### 1. Background and Goals
-The project's goal is to analyze Search Algorithms when applied to the state spaces of Cubes.
-We are interested in investigating the relationship between the strategies and heuristics correlated to solving a Rubix cube successfully.
-The task of solving Rubix cubes is evidently a challenging one when considering the state space has a branching factor of about 18 moves per state in a 3 by 3, giving it a total of approximately 4.3 × 10^19 possible states and configurations.
+The project's goal is to apply search algorithms to the state spaces of Rubix cubes.
+We are interested in investigating the relationship between successful heuristics correlated to solving a Rubix cube efficiently and effectively.
+Considering the state space has a branching factor of about 18 moves per state in a 3 by 3, giving it a total of approximately 4.3 × 10^19 possible states and configurations, the task of solving Rubix cubes is evidently a challenging one.

 ### 2. How to Install and Run

     pip install -r requirements.txt
-    python3 experiment.py
+    python3 cube_exp.py

 #### Understanding Output
 fix me